Juvenile dermatomyositis (JDM) is a rare disease of the skin, muscles, and blood vessels.

-- Violet-colored, bumpy, or scaly skin rash that occurs on the face, eyelids, knuckles, elbows, knees, chest, and back
+- Violet-colored, bumpy, or scaly skin rash on the face, eyelids, knuckles, elbows, knees, chest, and back

 - Muscle problems, such as:

-- Muscle weakness, especially in the muscles closest to the trunk
+- Weakness, especially in the muscles closest to the trunk

 - Problems swallowing and speaking

-- Difficulty moving from a seated to a standing position
+- Problems moving from a seated to a standing position

 - Sore throat